dhcrain/dhcrain/README.md

   <a href="https://www.linkedin.com/in/daviscrain">Linkedin</a>
 </p>

 I am a __web application developer__ based in __Michigan__.
-I work on a great Agile team and utilize Java with Spring Boot, Angular with TypeScript, Git, Oracle and Teradata, testing with Groovy, Spock, and Jest.
+I work on a great Agile team and utilize Java with Spring Boot, Angular, Git, Oracle and Teradata, testing with Groovy, Spock, and Jest.
 I like to dabble in Python on the side.

 * 💼 Currently working at [Kunz, Leigh & Associates](https://kunzleigh.com/) <br/>
 * 🔖 Discover my [Resume](https://dhcrain.com/#resume)<br/>